molehair/annoyer/devnote.md

 - remove scheduler on logout / deleting app
 - confirmation dialog if doPractice is set on signout
 - update stack when modify a term in the stack
-- save term list and settings in the local storage, syncing them background
 - ListSubheader in TermList, navigator bar like Kakaotalk
-- offline usage, background sync => this will contribute performance also
 - display 'working...' when
   adding a term,
   viewing a term,